What is the UCAT?

 Because the demand for medicine, dentistry and some other health science courses is so significant, the Grade 12 GPA required to get in is extremely high.
 Universities use UCAT as another method for selecting students.

 Along with interviews designed to gauge both verbal and nonverbal communication skills, the UCAT assesses a range of abilities identified by universities as important to practicing in the fields of dentistry, medicine, and clinical sciences.
 The UCAT is a computer-based test consisting of five separately timed subtests which each contain a number of questions in a multiple-choice format.
-You may sit the UCAT in your final year of high school and any year thereafter.
+You may sit the UCAT in your final year of high school and any year afterward.

 The UCAT takes a total of approximately 2 hours, with 5 minutes of instruction time and 1 minute before each subtest.

-What’s on the UCAT?
+What’s on the UCAT ANZ?

 Verbal Reasoning – 44 questions (21 minutes)